Who Is Jen Hamilton? Meet The Viral Labour And Delivery Nurse

 Jen Hamilton

-Based in North Carolina, the Labour & Delivery nurse, author, and social media influencer is known for her quick-witted and authentic approach to maternal healthcare and advocacy.
-Whether she’s posting honest reflections on life as an L&D nurse, or showing her cute backyard chickens, Hamilton has become a trusted advisor and digital friend for many moms looking for supportive and empathetic childbirth advice.
+Labour and delivery nurse, author and social media influencer Jen Hamilton is known for her quick-witted and authentic approach to maternal healthcare and advocacy.
+Whether she’s posting honest reflections on life in healthcare or showing off her pet chickens from her North Carolina backyard, Hamilton is known for being a trusted advisor and digital friend to many moms.

 Earlier this month, Hamilton published her debut book, Birth Vibes: Stories and Strategies for an Empowered Birth.
-She received a ringing endorsement from the Matriarch of Birthing Support, Ina May Gaskin, who is the author of the iconic bestseller Ina May's Guide to Childbirth.
+It received critical praise, including a ringing endorsement from the so-called "matriarch of birthing support," Ina May Gaskin, author of the bestselling book Ina May's Guide to Childbirth.

-Hamilton uses her platform to advocate and educate mothers on a patient-empowered birth that is based on knowledge and evidence—but she also uses her account to connect to her audience on a personal level, sharing the highs and lows of womanhood.
+Hamilton uses her online platform to advocate and educate mothers towards a patient-empowered birth that is based on knowledge and evidence—but she also uses her account to connect to her audience on a personal level, sharing the highs and lows of womanhood in a candid and relatable voice.

 Who is Jen Hamilton?

-Hamilton’s book is titled Birth Vibes, which is also a catchphrase she has coined to describe her desire to see new parents and healthcare practitioners focus more on a supportive and nurturing environment and overall “vibes” of the birth experience, rather than on a stringent birth plan.
+Hamilton’s book is titled Birth Vibes, which is also a catchphrase she has coined to describe her desire to see new parents and healthcare practitioners focus more on a supportive and nurturing environment—that is, the overall “vibes” of the birth experience, rather than on a stringent birth plan.

-Hamilton also received global media attention when she decided to change her son’s name when he was six months old.
+Hamilton also went viral last year when she decided to change her son’s name when he was six months old.
 Originally named “Aspen”, she and her husband decided to go with “Luke” after getting to know their son’s personality better.

 In May 2026, Hamilton appeared on The Kelly Clarkson Show to promote her book.
 During the segment, she said, “You can show up to the hospital nipples in the wind, and we will take care of you.”
 Clarkson jokingly replied that she wants to have “nipples in the wind” stitched onto a pillow.